Hands on. Minds on.

 Competitive freshman applicants have A/B grades in a rigorous curriculum and strong SAT or ACT scores.
 Read More

-- The university's undergraduate landscape architecture program in the College of Architecture and Urban Studies' School of Architecture + Design was ranked second in the nation in the 2013 America's Best Architecture & Design Schools study conducted by the journal DesignIntelligence.
-The school's program in industrial design ranked third, the interior design program was sixth, and the architecture program was seventh.
+- The university's undergraduate landscape architecture program in the College of Architecture and Urban Studies' School of Architecture + Design was ranked 15th in the nation in the 2014 America's Best Architecture & Design Schools study conducted by the journal DesignIntelligence.
+The school's program in industrial design ranked fourth, the interior design program was fifth, and the architecture program was 12th.

 - Tech's apparel program was ranked 15th in the world by Fashion-Schools.org, based on the quality of programs offered, job and internship placements, industry reputation, teaching facilities, and tuition costs.

 - Accounting and Information Systems

 - Aerospace Engineering

 - Agricultural Sciences

 - Apparel, Housing, and Resource Management